Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing

 I could not repeat this result.
 While five seconds of sunlight proved sufficient to keep the display active for one minute, lengthier exposure to light did not extend operation in a dimly lit room.
 I replaced the battery, but once it was again removed, the display remained readable for only one minute.

 I also ran into difficulty setting the watch while it was running on solar power.

 I blame my tests.
 More than likely, I damaged the storage device or limited its ability to charge by depriving it of a ground.
-Also, leaving the watch in a hot sun-porch could very well have damaged the interior components.
+Also, leaving the watch on a hot sun porch could very well have damaged the interior components.

 My best guess is that, fully charged, the internal energy storage device will allow digital operation for up to 40 minutes.
 Once the display fades away, there will remain sufficient energy to power the internal clock for a limited period of time.
 I doubt that this grace period will extend longer than a couple of hours.

 I don’t feel the average customer will bother using this watch after the battery fails.
 It wouldn’t be practical.
 On the other hand, as far as I can determine, available solar power will augment the energy provided by the battery.
 This could very well extend the life of the SR2016 cell.

-Skmei is a brand name of the Guangzhou SKMEI Watch co., Ltd. They are located in Guangdong, mainland China.
-Unlike most Chinese watch brands, Skmei actually designs and manufactures many of their watches.
+Skmei is a brand name of the Guangzhou SKMEI Watch co., Ltd. It is located in Guangdong, mainland China.
+Unlike most Chinese watch brands, Skmei actually designs and manufactures many of its watches.